slayerjain/bijli/README.md

 ## 4. Deploy to Fabric

-Now, we are ready to deploy the BNA file to Hyperledger Fabric, and import the busineess network card (*12345678* is a network secret):
+Now, we are ready to deploy the BNA file to Hyperledger Fabric, and import the busineess network card:

 ```
 cd dist